 What actually is interest and APR?
 These terms go hand in hand with anything financial, so it’s very important to understand them!
 Here’s our quick and simple guide to understanding APR and interest.

-Simply put: interest is a fee that a lender charges you for using his or her money.
-It is a percent of the amount you borrowed from the lender.
+Definition: interest is a fee that a lender charges you for using his or her money.
+It is a per cent of the amount you borrowed from the lender.

 On the flip side, if you put your money into a savings account in a bank, the bank will pay you interest!